 Today, emerging superpowers have arisen to compete with the United States for recognition.
 Some of these countries China, Russia, India, Qatar and the European Union.

 Detailed examples of at least two actual or potential global superpowers

 1. The Group Of Seven (G7) /8

-The G7 (Group of Seven) Industrialized and high income countries (HICs) consists of The United Kingdom, United States, Italy, Germany, France and Japan and Canada.
+The G7 (Group of Seven) Industrialized and high-income countries (HICs) consist of The United Kingdom, United States, Italy, Germany, France and Japan and Canada.
 It was formed in 1975 as the Group of Six, made of finance ministers and bank governors from the member countries, without Canada.
-The aggregate GDP of the G7 is about 50% of total global economy.
+The aggregate GDP of the G7 is about 50% of the total global economy.
 Canada became the seventh member a year after.
 These countries meet annually to discuss matters of global concern.
 In 1998, Russia was allowed to join the group as the only communist country, which gave birth to the G8.
 Russia was however expelled in 2014 with its annexation of Crimea.
 The main objectives include discussing issues of global governance, global economy, energy policy, and international security.

 Achievements of the G7/8:

 - They have helped to maintain global economic stability, especially after the 1073 economic recession.